joseph-s-foster/Classic-Snake/README.md

 - Score Tracking: Keep track of your score as you play.

-- Game Over Display: Clear game over display when the snake collides with the wall or itself.
+- Game Over Display: Game over display occurs when the snake collides with the wall or itself.

 - Responsive Design: Works well on both desktop and mobile devices.

 ## Instructions

-1. Start the Game: Click the "Start Game" button to begin.
+1. Start the Game: Click the "Start" button to begin.

 2. Control the Snake:

     - Desktop: Use the arrow keys on your keyboard.

-    - Mobile: Use the on-screen arrow buttons.
+    - Mobile: Use the directional pad.

 3. Objective: Guide the snake to the food.
 Each time the snake eats the food, it grows longer, and your score increases.